codingMustache/codingMustache/README.md

 ## Joke of the Day

-So, I heard this pun about cows, but it’s kinda offensive so I won’t say it.
-I don’t want there to be any beef between us.
+What did the 0 say to the 8?
+Nice belt.

 ## Daily Trivia

-Generally, which component of a computer draws the most power?
+Which of the following computer components can be built using only NAND gates?
- 1. Hard Drive
+ 1. CPU
- 2. Processor
+ 2. RAM
- 3. Power Supply
+ 3. Register
- 4. Video Card
+ 4. ALU

 <details>
   <summary>Answer</summary>
-  Video Card
+  ALU
 </details>